pingcap/docs-tidb-operator/en/deploy-tiflash.md

     Only after you delete all Pods of the TiFlash cluster successfully and the store of all TiFlash nodes has changed to the `Tombstone` state, can you perform the next operation.

-5. Delete TiFlash StatefulSet.
+5. Delete the TiFlash StatefulSet.

-   To modify TiDB Cluster CR and delete the `spec.tiflash` field, run the following command:
+   To modify the TidbCluster CR and delete the `spec.tiflash` field, run the following command:

     {{< copyable "shell-regular" >}}